 Pilot flight time information is often available in a spreadsheet file (.xls, .numbers, .csv etcetera) from an employer's crew scheduling software, other electronic logbook applications, or from home-made logbook files using spreadsheet applications.

 Transcribing entries from a paper logbook into a simple spreadsheet can be very efficient.
 You can then send this file to Coradine Support for import into LogTen, or import the file yourself.
-A simple template for transcription is available to download here.
+A simple template for transcription is available to download at the bottom of this article.

 LogTen's method of importing data is extremely flexible, so basically any spreadsheet format can be imported without much trouble.
 Here are some tips to end up with the best possible import: